truenas/documentation/static/includes/TNHardwareGuide.md

 If errors are severe enough to be uncorrectable, ECC memory causes the system to hang (become unresponsive) rather than continue with errored bits.
 For ZFS and TrueNAS, this behavior virtually eliminates any chances that RAM errors pass to the drives to cause corruption of the ZFS pools or file errors.

-To summarize the lengthy, Internet-wide debate on whether to use error-correcting code (ECC) system memory with OpenZFS and TrueNAS:

-Most users *strongly* recommend ECC RAM as another data integrity defense.
+To summarize the lengthy, Internet-wide debate on whether to use error-correcting code (ECC) system memory with OpenZFS and TrueNAS, most users *strongly* recommend ECC RAM as another data integrity defense.
 However:

 * Some CPUs or motherboards support ECC RAM but not all
 * Many TrueNAS systems operate every day without ECC RAM